February / March – Gender Equality

 Gender Equality in Academia: from Knowledge to Change (Holte, Øystein Gullvåg, et al.)

-This book offers an in-depth study of why gender equality in academia is hard to achieve – and a study of actions and measures that work.
-It is based on a broad range of evidence from a multi-method approach including surveys, interviews and action research.
+An in-depth study of why gender equality in academia is hard to achieve – and a study of actions and measures that work.
 Whilst the case studies related to Norway they are applicable in an international context.

 Transitioning to Gender Equality (Binswanger, Christa; Zimmermann, Andrea)